Romania: Beko introduces eco-friendly appliances that use recycled (...)

 Jun 25, 2021

-Beko introduces eco-friendly appliances that use recycled materials, bio-composites and detergent saving technologies for sustainable living.
+Beko introduces eco-friendly appliances that use recycled materials, bio-composites and detergent saving technologies for sustainable living (press release).